matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 It can be downloaded using `curl` from one of [mirrors](https://wiki.openstreetmap.org/wiki/Planet.osm#Downloading), for example
 `curl -o changesets-latest.osm.bz2 https://ftp.nluug.nl/maps/planet.openstreetmap.org/planet/changesets-latest.osm.bz2`

-The file should be unarchived to allow processing.
+The file should be unarchived to allow processing, with something like `bzip2 -dk changesets-latest.osm.bz2`.

 Data in the file looks like this